tonight-halfmoon/kans-next/README.md

 Showing the following

-- Kubernetes workloads is defined by the tracked Git commit of the source code (i.e., HEAD)
+- Kubernetes workload is defined by the tracked Git commit of the source code (i.e., HEAD)
 - Code yields in the next image artifact (Docker)
 - Continuous Deployment (CD) with ArgoCD
 - Continuous Integration (CI) with GitHub Actions and Bitbucket Pipelines (in-progress)